LearningLocker/docs/src/http-statement-deletion.md

 Note that if a deletion has issued a worker job to delete a batch, it may delete up to 1000 records before the termination command is respected.

 This is due to how we batch the deletions into blocks of 1000.
-Once a batch is started the job cannot be stopped without manually stopping the Worker process running the deletion job.
+Once a batch has started, it cannot be stopped without manually stopping the Worker's Node process running the deletion job.
+However, no subsequent batches will be processed once that batch has finished.

 #### Terminating a single batch deletion